Skip navigation

 Why do I need a Gram stain?

 You may need this test if you have symptoms of a bacterial infection.
 Pain, fever, and fatigue are common symptoms of many bacterial infections.
-Other symptoms will depend on the type of infection you have and where in the body it is located.
+Other symptoms will depend on the type of infection you have and where it's located in your body.

 What happens during a Gram stain?